openremote/documentation/docs/developer-guide/creating-a-custom-project.md

 ## Project Structure

-It is recommended to put custom project code in directory/module called `deployment` this can then be built as a docker image and used as a docker volume to map into our `manager` and `keycloak` containers to override/enhance their behaviour; if there is a large amount of code then multiple directories/modules might be desired to logically separate the code, in this case it is advised to follow the same naming convention as the main OpenRemote repo and to ensure the `gradle` build `installDist` task is configured in order to copy the compiled code into the `deployment` `build` directory in preparation for building the `deployment` docker image.
+It is recommended to put custom project code in directory/module called `deployment` this can then be built as a Docker image and used as a Docker volume to map into our `manager` and `keycloak` containers to override/enhance their behaviour; if there is a large amount of code then multiple directories/modules might be desired to logically separate the code, in this case it is advised to follow the same naming convention as the main OpenRemote repo and to ensure the `gradle` build `installDist` task is configured in order to copy the compiled code into the `deployment` `build` directory in preparation for building the `deployment` Docker image.

 ## OpenRemote Dependencies
-Depending on what parts of the OpenRemote system are being customised will determine the code dependencies on the main OpenRemote code base; as the main OpenRemote code base is a monolith repo it is possible to add a `git submodule` to the main OpenRemote repo and directly reference the `gradle` projects within, this gives a very tight development process which is particularly useful if making code changes within the OpenRemote code base at the same time, to do this use the standard `git submodule` command (refer to git documentation for working with submodules):
+Depending on what parts of the OpenRemote system are being customised will determine the code dependencies on the main OpenRemote code base; as the main OpenRemote code base is a monolith repo it is possible to add a `git submodule` to the main OpenRemote repo and directly reference the `gradle` projects within, this gives a very tight development process which is particularly useful if making code changes within the OpenRemote code base at the same time, to do this use the standard `git submodule` command (refer to Git documentation for working with submodules):
 ```shell
 git submodule add -b master https://github.com/openremote/openremote.git openremote/
 ```